jamesplease/redux-resource/docs/basics/state-structure.md

 }
 ```

+These four keys represent the four CRUD actions.
+The values of the keys are
+one of the four request statuses – null, pending, succeeded, or failed,
+representing the status of any requests for that resource.

 When you create your resource reducers, you have the option to specify
-additional default meta as well.
+additional default metadata for each resource.

 Let's look at an example.
-Consider an interface where a user can select
+Consider an application where a user can "select"
-resources from a list, and the user has selected two resources, with IDs `2` and
+resources from a list, and then take action on their selection (such as updating
+or deleting the selected items).
+If the user has selected two resources, with
-`23`.

-A section of this store might look like something like:
+IDs `2` and `23`, then a section of their state might look like something like
+the following:

 ```js
 {